HHundredHeardle/Frontend/README.md

 CI/CD is set up to automatically deploy to InfinityFree using FTP.
 This only occurs if tests pass.
 This is enabled for pushes to main only.

 ## 4 - Features

+### 4.1 Version Indicator

+The footer features a version indicator, which displays the first 7 characters of the latest commit hash.
+This is done so it can be determined if a new deployment has gone live.
+The version indicator works by setting the commit hash as an environment variable in [CI/CD](.github/workflows/flutter-tests.yml), which is retrieved in [version.dart](lib/version.dart)